microsoft/ApplicationInsights-Profiler-AspNetCore/Configurations.md

 There are several ways to customize the [profiler session life cycle](./ProfilerSessions.md) and other aspects of the profiler.
 Here's some common ways.

-Generally, all Profiler sessions stays in the section of `ServiceProfiler`.
-The following settings will all short the session duration to 30 seconds, and it will also set the interval between sessions to 10 minutes.
+Generally, all Profiler settings stay in the section of `ServiceProfiler`.
+The following settings will shorten the session duration to 30 seconds:

 ### Using `appsettings.json`